aliwert/react-exchange-rate/README.md

 3. Run `yarn install` to install the dependencies.
 4. Run `yarn start` to start the development server.
 5. Open your web browser and go to `http://localhost:

+## Contributing

+Contributions to this project are welcome.
+If you have any suggestions or would like to report any issues, please feel free to submit a pull request or open an issue on the project's repository.